 - The complimentary bags of Old Bay-seasoned, House-made potato chips that they give you at the bar to accompany whatever you’re having are a treat unto themselves.
 Perfectly fried and good to the last crumb!!
 We’ve even been known to ask for a second bag, now and then!!

 As stated above, we really only go to KEE for Happy Hour, so we should probably mention their top- notch selection of wines, beers, and all kinds of liquor.
 They have signature house cocktails, but can make any dink you want.
 Gabby usually opts for a Gin & Tonic, or a wine selection of some kind, while Ken is most likely to have a beer, or an Old Fashioned cocktail.
-Whatever your preference – they’ve got it covered, as you can probably tell just from the pictures of the Bar Wall !!
+Whatever your preference – they’ve got it covered !!

 It should probably be pointed out that the Happy Hour pricing is for customers who are seated at the actual bar.

 Which brings us to mention the opinions of some of our friends/coworkers who have also dined at KEE, who felt that the regular sit-down dining experience was perhaps a little more costly than it should be when compared to similar-level restaurants in the region.
 Some say that…not all.
 Everybody seems to agree on the freshness of the food, and the quality of its preparation.